datahub-project/datahub/docs/quick-ingestion-guides/BigQuery/Setup.md

 }
 ```
 ## Next Steps
-Once you've confirmed all of the above in [BigQuery], it's time to [move on](Page_3-Configuration.md) to configuring the actual ingestion source within the DataHub UI
+Once you've confirmed all of the above in BigQuery, it's time to [move on](Configuration.md) to configuring the actual ingestion source within the DataHub UI

 *Need more help?
 Join the conversation in [Slack](http://slack.datahubproject.io)!*